-Not having healthcare coverage or regularly engaging with healthcare providers can create hesitancy to receive healthcare even when more accessible and affordable services are offered.
-This is demonstrated in youth vaccination rates for Coronavirus (COVID-19).
-In Illinois overall, only 50 percent of youth have been fully vaccinated, and 56 percent have received one dose of the vaccine.
-A similar trend is found in both target communities-16 percent of youth in Johnson County and 19 percent of youth in Perry County have received at least one dose of the vaccine.
-Vaccines for the Coronavirus have been provided to families for free across the state, and made accessible through home visits, complimentary transportation, vaccination clinics at schools and community buildings, etc., yet despite a two year-long vaccination rollout, half of the youth in the state are still not fully vaccinated.
+Not having healthcare coverage or regularly engaging with healthcare providers can create hesitancy to receive healthcare even when services are offered and made more accessible and affordable.
+This is demonstrated through youth vaccination rates for Coronavirus (COVID-19).
+In Illinois overall, only 50 percent of youth have been fully vaccinated and 56 percent have received one dose of the vaccine.
+A similar trend is found in all target communities-73 percent of youth in Chicago have been fully vaccinated, 30 percent of youth in Williamson County have been fully vaccinated, and 58 percent of youth in McLean County have been fully vaccinated.22 Vaccines for the Coronavirus have been provided to families for free across the state, and made accessible through home visits, complimentary transportation, vaccination clinics at schools and community buildings, etc., yet despite a two year long vaccination rollout, almost half of the youth in the state are still not fully vaccinated.
 Families need opportunities for consistent and sustained healthcare to feel secure in allowing their children to receive care.

-A second factor used in the state health rankings is youth substance use.
+A second factor used in the state health rankings is youth involvement in substance use.
 Illinois youth are highly involved in substance and tobacco use.
-In 2019, 39 percent of youth aged 12 to 25 reported binge alcohol drinking in Illinois.24 Eight percent of 12- to 25-year-olds in Illinois reported illicit drug use other than marijuana in 2019, and 18 percent reported cigarette use.25 These statistics indicate a lack of preventive resources and opportunities for youth in Illinois.
+In 2019, 39 percent of youth aged 12 to 25 reported binge alcohol drinking in Illinois.23 Furthermore, eight percent of 12- to 25-year-olds in Illinois reported illicit drug use other than marijuana in 2019, and 18 percent reported cigarette use.24 These statistics indicate a lack of preventive resources and opportunities for youth in Illinois.